 In a local consumer survey by Brightcove, 87% of consumers read online reviews for local businesses in 2020 – up from 81% in 2019.

-This means that healthcare businesses must focus on building positive word-of-mouth among their patients online to maintain their reputation and achieve growth.
+This means that clinics and practices must focus on building positive word-of-mouth among their patients online to maintain their reputation and achieve growth.

 Testimonials are a type of social proof that comes in the form of a quote from a patient about one of your treatments.
 They’re often used on websites to help people decide whether they should choose your practice.